Click here for more information about the book at Amazon.com.

 1. Click anywhere within the first line, Introduction.

-3. Select Overview, and apply Heading 2.
+3. Select Overview, and apply Heading 2 (or use Ctrl+Alt+2 shortcut).

 5. Select The Proposal and apply Heading 2 style, and after deselecting the text press Enter twice.